tzstrawberry/autonomous-ship-analysis/README.md

 ## Note

-This project is a self-initiated implementation based on a publicly available thesis topic related to autonomous inland vessels.
+This project is a self-initiated implementation based on a publicly available thesis topic from Technische Universität Berlin (TU Berlin).
 No real project data or proprietary materials are used.

 Reference: https://www.theses.tu-berlin.de/de/theses/019d0b43-9add-74f0-a093-1d014acca9ec